Not the plant you're looking for? Search over 300,000 plants

 Michaelmas daisy 'Winston S. Churchill'

-A clump-forming deciduous herbaceous perennial with narrow, lance-shaped dark green foliage and masses of semi-double, daisy-like bright red-pink flowers with bright yellow centres, from late summer to early autumn
+A clump-forming deciduous perennial to 80cm in height, with narrow, lance-shaped dark green foliage and masses of semi-double, daisy-like bright red-pink flowers with bright yellow centres, from late summer to early autumn

 Synonyms